Saskatoon metropolitan area

-The Saskatoon region is the greater metropolitan area of Saskatoon, Saskatchewan.
-As of 2021 the Statistics Canada estimates the region's population to be 317,480 people.
+The Saskatoon metropolitan area is the census metropolitan area (CMA) of Saskatoon, Saskatchewan.
+In 2021, Statistics Canada counted the CMA's population to be 317,480.

-The area is served by the Saskatoon John G. Diefenbaker International Airport, the 22nd busiest airport in the country.
+The area is served by the Saskatoon John G. Diefenbaker International Airport, the 13th busiest airport in the country.

-Unlike many major North American urbanized areas, yet similarly to other prairie centers in Canada, Saskatoon has absorbed numerous neighbouring communities in its history.
+Unlike many major North American urbanized areas, yet similarly to other prairie centres in Canada, Saskatoon has absorbed numerous neighbouring communities in its history.
 In the past, when the city limits reached the borders of neighbouring municipalities, such as Sutherland and Nutana, they were simply annexed into Saskatoon's jurisdiction.
 The vast majority of the region's inhabitants reside within the City of Saskatoon, which now has a population in excess of 270,000.

 Geography

 Census metropolitan area (CMA) is the term Statistics Canada uses to determine the demographics of greater Saskatoon (as well as other large Canadian cities).
 The Saskatoon CMA includes the City of Saskatoon, Rural Municipality of Corman Park No. 344, the cities of Martensville and Warman, and other smaller communities within the region.

 According to Canada's 2021 census, the Saskatoon CMA has surpassed a quarter of a million people and is the 17th largest metropolitan area in the country with an estimated population of 317,480.
 It is also the largest CMA in Saskatchewan and has a land area of 5864 km2.